 If you think you are suffering from depression you should contact your GP to discuss your concerns.
-It can be incredibly helpful to talk to a someone you trust or a professional when you are feeling depressed.
+It can be incredibly helpful to talk to someone you trust or a professional when you are feeling depressed.
 This initial contact can be a crucial first step as part of the healing process is reversing the initial depressive response to internalise your problems and withdraw from others.
-Treatments include psychological therapy and antidepressant medication.
-Self-help is also an essential component of your treatment
+Treatments of depression include psychological therapy and antidepressant medication.
+Self-help is also an essential component of your treatment of depression.

 Here is your SHC Team – Find Your Practitioner

 For enquiries, bookings and cancellations, please contact clinician directly.